Good CAT Score: 2025 Requirements by Job Level

 • Digital Marketing: 30-40

-Based on industry data and candidate reports, here are known CCAT score expectations for major employers:
+Based on industry data and candidate reports, here are known CAT score expectations for major employers:

 High-Requirement Companies (35+ typically needed)